StatsugiriLabs/PsReplayDownloader/README.md

     <img src="./images/readme/readme_3.png " width=50% height=50%>

 3. Choose the export format from the dropdown menu.
 Click export when ready.
+4. If you enjoy the extension, please consider donating to the [Statsugiri Kofi](https://ko-fi.com/statsugiri) to support future work on Pokémon data projects.

 ## FAQ